Premium

 Despite claims of liberalisation and of putting decisions through a fast track, the bureaucracy sometimes appears to be impervious to change.
 Whatever be the final outcome of the controversy regarding recent orders passed by Urban Affairs Minister Ram Jethmalani allegedly favouring Delhi businessman Pavan Sachdeva, the picture that emerges after perusal of the fast-growing pile of decrees is of a minister anxious to force the pace on cases eluding a solution and members of babudom trying to pin him down with rules and yet more rules.
-Jethmalani’s directions are now to be sent to the Cabinet for approval.
+Jethmalani8217;s directions are now to be sent to the Cabinet for approval.

-But how did the MS Shoes case degenerate into a DO (Departmental Order) war between Jethmalani and senior bureaucrats in his ministry, led by Secretary Kiran Aggarwal?
+But how did the MS Shoes case degenerate into a DO Departmental Order war between Jethmalani and senior bureaucrats in his ministry, led by Secretary Kiran Aggarwal?
 The stand-off almost brought functioning in the ministry to a standstill and only the intervention of Prime Minister Atal Behari Vajpayee and Cabinet Secretary Prabhat Kumar brought the memorandum war to an end.

-However, the truce is onlytemporary, since the warring camps in Nirman Bhavan are still waiting for a solution: Jethmalani expects Aggarwal to be soon shunted out of the ministry while the latter is hoping a change will be effected in the minister’s portfolio.
+However, the truce is onlytemporary, since the warring camps in Nirman Bhavan are still waiting for a solution: Jethmalani expects Aggarwal to be soon shunted out of the ministry while the latter is hoping a change will be effected in the minister8217;s portfolio.

 Story continues below this ad